MicrosoftDocs/memdocs/memdocs/intune/protect/encrypt-devices-filevault.md

 ---
 # required metadata
-title: Encrypt macOS devices with FileVault disk encryption with Intune
+title: Encrypt macOS FileVault disk encryption with Intune policy
 titleSuffix: Microsoft Intune
-description: Use Microsoft Intune encryption policy to encrypt macOS devices with FileVault, and manage recovery keys for encrypted macOS devices from within the Microsoft Intune admin center.
+description: Use Microsoft Intune policy to configure FileVault on macOS devices, and use the admin center to manage their recovery keys.
 keywords:
 author: brenduns
 ms.author: brenduns